-For more information or to report a hate-related incident please visit our website octaviahousing. org.uk or contact your neighbourhood officer on the number below.
+For more information or to report a hate-related incident please visit our website octaviahousing. org.uk or contact the Customer Contact Team on the number below.

 Please contact us if you need any part of this information in Braille, on audio tape or explained in a different language.